These cheese tarts are filled with melted brie cheese with sweet and tart fruit preserves. An elegant choice to grace your holiday appetizer table.

 - Use a 2 ½” round cookie cutter or biscuit cutter to cut out 24 circles.

-- When you need to roll out the dough for the second time, you might need to sprinkle all purpose flour on the surface to prevent from the dough from sticking.
+- When you need to roll out the dough for the second time, you might need to sprinkle all-purpose flour on the surface to prevent the dough from sticking.

 - Place the circle dough sheet on ungreased mini muffin cups and press onto the bottoms and up the sides.

-- Brush the top of the pastry with an egg wash.
+- Make an egg wash by whisking the egg and water (or milk).
+Brush the top of the pastry with the egg wash.

 - Remove from the pan and let it cool for 5 minutes.
 Transfer the tarts to a wire rack to cool.
 Serve warm or room temperature.